gotransverse/payments.js/examples/3d-secure-stripe/README.md

                </threeDPayment>
             </createThreeDPaymentResponse>

-9. Shortly after approving the 3D Secure flow, if the webhook is configured correctly, TRACT will receive and event indicating that 3D Secure Transaction was approved.
+10. Shortly after approving the 3D Secure flow, if the webhook is configured correctly, TRACT will receive an event indicating that 3D Secure Transaction was approved.
 TRACT will then call Stripe to charge the card and the payment will transition to COMPLETED.
-If the 3D Secure transaction is declined or times out (six hour time limit), then TRACT will receive an event indicating a failure and the payment will transition to PROCESSING_ERROR.
+If the 3D Secure transaction is declined or times out (one hour time limit), then TRACT will receive an event indicating a failure and the payment will transition to PROCESSING_ERROR.

 # The Webhook